 As an employee, there’s a certain amount of responsibility that must be taken to remain safe in the workplace.
 This can include simply doing the job right and not taking shortcuts that make your life easier, but in doing so, create an unsafe work environment.
 While the employer can face a fine for fall-protection violations, you as an employee have much more to lose as you can be injured, killed, or lose your job.

 That being said, many states have even toughened their worker’s compensation requirements.
 If you’ve been injured on the job, it’s now more difficult to receive compensation, depending on the reason why you were injured on the job and whose fault it ultimately was.
-Roofing workers are especially at risk because they’re working at heights that can be deadly if they fall, no matter the reason.
+Industrial Roofing Contractors and Roofing workers are especially at risk because they’re working at heights that can be deadly if they fall, no matter the reason.

 While some may find the high standards of OSHA safety to be a roadblock or nuisance, their roof fall protection protocols are put in place to protect the worker, first and foremost, and the employer second.
 Both employer and employee should be working together to ensure all fall protection protocols are put in place to ensure no one is hurt or even killed while working on the job.